jakob-fyi/ng-adv/labs/lab-07/readme.md

 # Authentication using NgRx

 - Register a Firebase Project
 - Copy and Use the provided Firebase Authentication artifacts
+- Activate Security on the `food-route`
+- Refactor components to use signals - optional

 ## Register a Firebase Project